Separating from Active Duty

 Did you serve on active duty in a theater of combat operations after November 11, 1998?

-- You’re eligible for 2 years of no-cost health care for conditions related to your combat service.
+- You’re eligible for two years of no-cost health care for conditions related to your combat service.

 - Your care begins on the date you separate from active duty.

-- At the end of 2 years, VA will assess your eligibility status.
+- At the end of two years, the VA will assess your eligibility status.

 - Some family members may be eligible for health benefits from the VA.